APPLICATION DEADLINES FOR ADMISSION

 Health & Physical Education applicants will interview with KRS Department faculty.
 These interviews must be completed by September 1 for COE priority consideration or by October 1 for final consideration.
 Applicants must call the KRS Department Office at the phone number below to schedule their interview.

 Music Education Applicants

-Music Education applicants must also make an individual appointment for a second interview with the Music Department in addition to the OSAS interview.
+Music Education applicants must make an individual appointment for an interview with the Music Department.
 Arrange for an interview appointment time as soon as possible to avoid missing admissions deadlines.
 Call Dr. Chet-Yeng Loong at her phone number below.
-Out-of-state applicants may be accepted provisionally pending completion of the second interview requirement immediately upon arrial on Oahu These interviews must be completed by September 1 for COE priority consideration or by October 1 for final consideration.
+Out-of-state applicants may be accepted provisionally pending completion of the interview requirement immediately upon arrial on Oahu These interviews must be completed by September 1 for COE priority consideration or by October 1 for final consideration.

 Secondary Music Education